Pets.com

-Pets.com was an American dot-com enterprise headquartered in San Francisco, U.S, that sold pet supplies to retail customers.
+Pets.com was an American dot-com enterprise headquartered in San Francisco, California, that sold pet supplies to retail customers.
 The website was launched in November 1998 and was shut down in November 2000.
 A high-profile marketing campaign gave it a widely recognized public presence, including an appearance in the 1999 Macy's Thanksgiving Day Parade and an advertisement in the 2000 Super Bowl.
 Its popular sock puppet advertising mascot was interviewed by People magazine and appeared on Good Morning America.

 Although sales rose dramatically due to the attention, the company failed to become profitable and became known as one of the biggest victims of the dot-com crash in 2000.
 Since 2001, the Pets.com domain has redirected to PetSmart's website.

 History

 On November 21, 1994, the Pets.com domain name was registered by Pasadena-based entrepreneur Greg McLemore.
 The Pets.com website launched in early November 1998 as a spinoff of WebMagic and Pets.com was incorporated in February 1999.
 After its start by Greg McLemore and Eva Woodsmall, Pets.com was purchased in early 1999 by Julie Wainwright.
 Amazon.com was involved in Pets.com's first round of venture funding, purchasing a majority 54% stake in the company.
 Amazon, along with Hummer Winblad Venture Partners and Bowman Capital Management invested $10.5 million into Pets.com in March 1999.
 The CEO of Pets.com, Julie Wainwright, said of Amazon's investment, "This is a marriage made in heaven".
 By October 2000, Amazon had a 30% stake in the company.
 Pets.com spent most of the venture funding on large warehouses and other shipment infrastructures, as well as purchasing their biggest online competitor at the time, Petstore.com in June 2000 for $10.6 million.

 A regional advertising campaign using a variety of media began, which included television, radio, print, outdoor advertising and a Pets.com magazine, which had its first issue published in November 1999.
 The first issue was sent to 1 million pet owners in the United States during the month it was first published.
 Pets.com started with a five-city advertising campaign, which was expanded to 10 cities by Christmas 1999.
 The company succeeded in making its mascot, the Pets.com sock puppet, well known.
 The Pets.com site design was extremely well-received, garnering several advertising awards.
 In January 2000, the company aired its first national commercial as a Super Bowl ad which cost the company $1.2 million.
 That ad was ranked #5 by USA Todays Ad Meter.
 The company went public on the NASDAQ stock exchange in February 2000 and raised $82.5 million; the former Nasdaq stock symbol was IPET.